agattar/Attar_Mechanics_Paper/README.md

-This repository includes simulation and analyses codes for the Attar et al, 2025.
+This repository includes simulation and analysis codes for Attar et al., 2025.

-Example folder contains the example data file and input file required for running the simulation.
+The Example folder contains the example data file and input file required to run the simulation.

-Analysis folder includes the scripts to generate the plots in the paper.
+The Analysis folder includes scripts to generate the plots in the paper.

-Data file is generated as described in our previous work.
-Please, refer to our previous work to generate the data file.
+The data file is generated as described in our previous work.
+Please refer to our previous work for instructions on generating the data file.

 https://github.com/agattar/Attar_ElasticShellModel